khelafimassylia/khelafimassylia/README.md

   </a>
 </p>

-### Now
-- :rocket: Creator and maintainer of [WaterRocket](https://github.com/MohamedNennouche/Water-rocket-launch-simulator)
+### :woman_technologist: About Me :
+I am an electronic engeneering student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> .
 - :fire: Interested in signal and image processing and their implementation on different boards
 - :calendar: Looking for contributing to
-### :woman_technologist: About Me :
-I am an electronic engeneering student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> .
 - :telescope: I’m currently working on gesture recognition using transfer learning and scalograms as input data.
 - :seedling: I am passionate about biomedical ,robotic, artificial intelligence and the recent technologies these fields combined provide for people in need.
 - :zap: In my free time, I  read tech articles and watch some anime .
 - :mailbox:How to reach me:

 [![Linkedin Badge](https://img.shields.io/badge/-linkdinprofile-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/massylia-khelafi-0796841a7/)